ChartIQ/Charting-Library---AngularJS-Seed-Project/README.md

 # Charting-Library---Angular-1.5-Seed-Project

 A basic build of the ChartIQ library within the Angular 1.5.7 framework.
-This provides an example of how to implement the most common elements in the library.
+This provides an example of how to implement the most common elements in the charting library.
 This is not a comprehensive example, more like a good starting point for an Angular developer.

 ## The Structure

 This is broken up into three different examples.

 ### angular-example-1:
-	a basic chart with a preset symbol and the demo quote feed attached through an angular service.
+	Demonstrates how to implement a chart as an angular component.
+This example has a preset symbol and shows how to access a "quotefeed" through an angular service.
+(The quotefeed in this example uses fake market data.
+You would write a replacement quotefeed to connect with your data).

 ### angular-example-2:
-	example-1 with the addition of some basic UI.
-This UI includes an example on how to change the symbol, the periodicity, the chart type, toggle the crosshairs, and add a comparison.
+	Takes example-1 and adds some basic UI.
+This UI includes shows how to change the symbol, periodicity, and chart type.
+It demonstrates how to create a toggle control that turns crosshairs of and on.
+It shows how to add a comparison symbol to a chart.

 ### angular-example-3:
-	example-2 with the addition of slightly more advanced UI features.
-This UI adds examples of how to add a study, make custom themes, and change the timezone.
+	Takes example-2 and adds more advanced UI features that require user input (dialogs).
+This UI demonstrates how to add a study, make custom themes, and change the timezone.

-These examples provide a good overview of how to nest the library components and communicate between the different parts of the app using Angular.
+These examples provide a good overview of how to use ChartIQ the "Angular way".
+Angular components are nested and communicate with each other.

 ## Requirements